thepeteriley/gfort2py/tests/README.md

 Then of course there are the combinations of the previous options.
 As well, for arrays its helpful to test multiple dimensions to ensure the ordering is correct.

-In an ideal world we would test every possible combination of valid options.
-But in reality we test as many as we can (and that we remember to test).
+In an ideal world, we would test every possible combination of valid options.
+But in reality, we test as many as we can (and that we remember to test).

 ## Module variables

 The simplest things to test are module variables.
-The basic structure of these tests is that python should set the value, a Fortran procedure should be called to check the value is correct, then the Fortran procedure should alter the variable, and then python checks the final value again.
-This way we check that python can read and set these values and that Fortran can interpret what python set.
+The basic structure of these tests is that Python should set the value, a Fortran procedure should be called to check the value is correct, then the Fortran procedure should alter the variable, and then Python checks the final value again.
+This way we check that Python can read and set these values and that Fortran can interpret what Python set.

 A basic example: